 If your child has been accused of a crime it is important that neither you or your children answer questions, make statements or consent to searches by law enforcement.

-With an office in New Brunswick, our receiving stolen property defense attorneys are easy to reach from anywhere in New Jersey.
-Call us today to discuss your theft case with one of our aggressive criminal defense lawyers.
+With an office in New Brunswick, our receiving stolen property defense attorney is easy to reach from anywhere in New Jersey.
+Call us today to discuss your theft case.

 a.
 Receiving.
 A person is guilty of theft if he knowingly receives or brings into this State movable property of another knowing that it has been stolen, or believing that it is probably stolen.
 It is an affirmative defense that the property was received with purpose to restore it to the owner.
 “Receiving” means acquiring possession, control or title, or lending on the security of the property.